Key Takeaways

 Written Notice Requirements

-New Jersey security deposit laws require landlords to notify tenants upon receipt of the funds.
-The notice, which must be in writing, must include the following details.
+New Jersey security deposit laws require landlords to provide tenants with a written receipt of the funds.

 The amount of the security deposit you have received.